 Macaroons usually include eggs, but after a little trial and error, this recipe uses just coconut milk and honey (or another sticky sweetener for vegans) to hold the cookies together.
 Really, the cookies only have five ingredients, and they’re all high-vibe good for you foods.
 We’re talking almost all fruit here, plus a little dark chocolate dip for good measure.

 These cookies are a great food gift option for the person in your life who might be following a paleo diet, or is celiac, or just really loves coconut.
 I only have one left in the fridge and I’m exerting all my willpower right now not to go and eat it while I’m staring at these pictures.

-They have a crunchy outside, a chewy and slightly sticky middle, and the dark chocolate takes the edge off any overly sweet tendencies the coconut might have.
+They have a crunchy outside, a chewy and slightly sticky middle, and the dark chocolate takes the edge off of any overly sweet tendencies the coconut might have.
 There are some recipes I post because I objectively know they’re good, that people will like them, even if it’s not totally my personal preference (not very often) but this post is here because I’m 100% obsessed with these cookies.

 If you have a conically shaped coffee scoop, it will work perfectly to get little mounds or rounded pyramids for these.
 I used a rounded coffee scoop.
 Otherwise don’t worry, and just scoop them out with a spoon and use wet hands to shape them a little into how you’d like them to look.
 They won’t rise or melt while baking so whatever shape you choose is the one you’ll end up with.